denten-courses/business-story/README.md

 Depending on the week, our time in class (and out) will be divided between three types of
 activities:

-- First, with emphasis on discussion of primary materials.
+- First, with the emphasis on discussion of primary materials.
 Occasional "philological walks" (discussion while walking in groups outside) weather permitting.
 - Second, with emphasis on discussion of secondary materials including literary theory, philosophy, and social thought.
-- Third, with emphasis on "experimental methods," involving formal analysis, parsing, annotating, mapping, diagramming, site visits.
+- Third, with emphasis on "experimental methods," involving formal analysis, parsing, annotating, mapping, diagramming, or site visits.

-All texts will be provided via .pdf or purchased and must be present in paper format for active comprehension.
+All texts will be provided via *.pdf* or purchased and must be present in paper format for active comprehension.

 ## Provisional Schedule & Reading List